-Once you have determined the interaction processing functionality required at your site by identifying the IRD objects you will use, ask whether a single business process can implement all the functionality (such as the Default BP sample in Appendix A on page 362).
-If you require more than one business process, use Table 14 to name the functionality, the required business process, the next business process(es) in the flow, and the connecting queue(s).
+When you have determined the interaction processing functionality that is required at your site by identifying the IRD objects that you will use, ask whether a single business process can implement all the functionality (such as the Default BP sample in Appendix A on page 379).
+If you require more than one business process, use Table 16 to name the functionality, the required business process, the next business process(es) in the flow, and the connecting queue(s).

-Table 14: Required Business Processes and Connecting Queues
+Table 16: Required Business Processes and Connecting Queues